 Comprehensive analysis of Perplexity Personal Computer's strengths and weaknesses based on real user feedback and expert evaluation.

-Requires a dedicated Mac mini (~$599+) that must stay powered on and connected — significant upfront hardware investment
+Requires a dedicated Mac mini or compatible Mac that remains powered on and connected, creating an upfront hardware cost before the subscription is considered.

 5 areas for improvement that potential users should consider.